swcarpentry/r-novice-inflammation/episodes/13-supp-data-structures.md

 A data frame is a very important data type in R. It's pretty much the *de facto* data structure for most tabular data and what we use for statistics.

-A data frame is a special type of list where every element of the list has same length.
+A data frame is a *special type of list* where every element of the list has same length (i.e. data frame is a "rectangular" list).

 Data frames can have additional attributes such as `rownames()`, which can be useful for annotating data, like `subject_id` or `sample_id`.
 But most of the